New products that turn ideas into market decisions

 01

-We separate what is needed for validation from what can wait
+We separate validation-critical scope from features that can wait

 02

-We shape the first version around a specific learning goal
+We shape the first version around a concrete signal: usage, payment, feedback or decision

 03